Directed mixed membership stochastic blockmodel: Introduction

 For the directed network with mixed memberships, \cite{airoldi2013multi} proposed a multi-way stochastic blockmodel with Dirichlet distribution which is an extension of the MMSB model \cite{MMSB}, and applied the nonparametric methods, collapsed Gibbs sampling and variational Expectation-Maximization to make inference.
 In this paper, we focus on the directed network with mixed memberships and aim at developing a provably consistent spectral algorithm to estimate network memberships.

 Our contributions in this paper are as follows: \begin{itemize} \item [(i)] We propose a generative model for directed networks with mixed memberships, the Directed Mixed Membership Stochastic Blockmodel (DiMMSB for short).
 DiMMSB allows that nodes in a directed network can belong to multiple communities.
 The proposed model also allows that sending nodes (row nodes) and receiving nodes (column nodes) can be different, that is, the adjacency matrix could be an non-square matrix.
 The identifiability of DiMMSB is verified under common constraints for mixed membership models. \item [(ii)] We construct a fast spectral algorithm, DiSP, to fit DiMMSB.
 DiSP is designed based on the investigation that there exist a Row Ideal Simplex structure and a Column Ideal Simplex structure in the right singular vectors and the left singular vectors of the population adjacency matrix.
 To scale the sparsity of a directed mixed membership network, we introduce the sparsity parameter.
 By taking the advantage of the recent row-wise singular vector deviation \cite{chen2020spectral} and the equivalence algorithm of DiSP, we obtain the upper bounds of error rates for each row node and each column node, and show that our method produces asymptotically consistent parameter estimations under mild conditions on the network sparsity by delicate spectral analysis.
-To our knowledge, this is the first work to establish consistent estimation for an estimation algorithm for directed mixed membership (overlapping) network models. \end{itemize} \textbf{\textit{Notations.}} We take the following general notations in this paper.
+To our knowledge, this is the first work to establish consistent estimation for an estimation algorithm for directed mixed membership (overlapping) network models.
+Meanwhile, numerical results on substantial simulated directed mixed membership networks show that DiSP is useful and fast in estimating mixed memberships, and results on real-world data demonstrate the advantages on DiSP in studying the asymmetric structure and finding highly mixed nodes in a directed network. \end{itemize} \textbf{\textit{Notations.}} We take the following general notations in this paper.
 For a vector $x$, $\|x\|_{q}$ denotes its $l_{q}$-norm. $M'$ is the transpose of the matrix $M$, and $\|M\|$ denotes the spectral norm, and $\|M\|_{F}$ denotes the Frobenius norm. $\|X\|_{2\rightarrow\infty}$ denotes the maximum $l_{2}$-norm of all the rows of the matrix $X$.
 Let $\sigma_{i}(M)$ and $\lambda_{i}(M)$ be the $i$-th largest singular value and its corresponding eigenvalue of matrix $M$ ordered by the magnitude. $M(i,:)$ and $M(:,j)$ denote the $i$-th row and the $j$-th column of matrix $M$, respectively. $M(S_{r},:)$ and $M(:,S_{c})$ denote the rows and columns in the index sets $S_{r}$ and $S_{c}$ of matrix $M$, respectively.
 For any matrix $M$, we simply use $Y=\mathrm{max}(0, M)$ to represent $Y_{ij}=\mathrm{max}(0, M_{ij})$ for any $i,j$.